Ecuador bus crash kills 11, at least 25 injured

 Traffic accidents are one of mountainous Ecuador’s leading causes of death.

-In January, at least 20 people died and 17 were injured when a school vehicle collided with a long-distance bus in southwestern Ecuador.
+In January, at least 20 people died and 17 were injured when a school vehicle collided with a long-distance bus in southwestern Ecuador.—APP